rocky-linux/academy/GUIDELINES.md

 </div>
 ```

-In this way the admonition is inserted into a *div* to which the corresponding class of the admonition is assigned which determines its background and border color, the admonition icon with the following classes is also inserted:
+In this way, the admonition is inserted into a *div* to which the corresponding class of the admonition is assigned which determines its background and border color.
+The admonition icon with the following classes is also inserted:

 * `fa` activate Awesome Fonts font loading without any customization
 * `note-icon` sets the color of the icon